Wunkolo/qHilbert/README.md

 +---+---+        +-------+          ^
                                     |
 Notice the gray-code like pattern with the vectors

-Try this python one-liner on for size to see how to generate graycodes
+Try this python one-liner on for size and check out how it generate graycodes
     [ (1 & (x//2), 1 & ((x//2)^x)) for x in [0,1,2,3] ]
 ```